Help > Fluix Tasks > Feature Tutorials > Conditional Routing to automate a business process

 How to set up conditional routing in the business process?

 Step 1 – Create the first task and a form.
-Navigate to the Fluix admin portal, create a new Taskstream, and configure the first task for Supervisors who will fill out a safety incident report.
+Navigate to the Fluix admin portal, create a new workflow, and configure the first task for Supervisors who will fill out a safety incident report.

 Step 2 – Configure the Conditional routing.
-Drag and drop the Conditional routing element to the Taskstream chart and connect it with the Supervisors’ task using an arrow.
+Drag and drop the Conditional routing element to the workflow chart and connect it with the Supervisors’ task using an arrow.
 By default, the Conditional Routing element has two conditions: Condition 1 and Else.
 You may rename them as needed for more clarity.
 You can also add more conditions if needed (check the details in Step 3 below).

 To select the field in a form, click on the configuration icon to open a dynamic values configurator.
+Here is what the preview of the configured condition looks like:

 Besides IS the list includes other options: